Last updated: January 5, 2022

 You don’t have to use Amazon’s KDP to make your eBook available in the Kindle store.
 In fact, there are many services that can do this for you—for a price.
 Examples include Draft2Digital, Smashwords, Bookbaby, and IngramSpark.

 You basically pay a flat fee or a percentage of royalties for the convenience of using a single company to list and manage your eBook in multiple stores.
 But since most eBooks are still sold (or borrowed) in the Kindle store, and not all services work the same way, it pays to study the options, costs, and tradeoffs carefully.

 For a thorough report on eBook aggregators (distributors), see my eBook Distribution Round-Up, complete with FAQs and a comparison of nine services.

 Print book pricing for KDP Print is a little more straightforward.
 The key number to figure out is the cost to manufacture your book.
 The primary factors that affect costs are these:

 - The country where your book is sold

 - The number of pages in your book

-- Whether you are printing the interior in color or in black and white
+- Whether you are printing the interior in premium color, standard color, or in black and white

 There are 3 ways to calculate your KDP Print printing costs: